 Document management software is intended to store, search, and access various insurance documentation, including policy applications, policyholder agreements, customer proofs, and more.

-Such software must enable the user to quickly make a search through the document database by using multiple criteria, such as, for example, document type, document date, and document status.
-The document management functionality should also be claim-centric: you must be able to search for, group and retrieve all the documents pertaining to a specific claim, and link these documents.
-The documents must appear with all the various documents attached to them.
-It must be possible for the user to share this documentation package in its entirety with other relevant actors.
+Your document management functionality must also be claim-centric.
+This means that you must be able to search for, group and retrieve all the documents that pertain to a specific claim, and link these documents.
+The documents must come up on the search results along with all the documents that are attached to them.
+It must be possible for the user to share the entirety of this documentation package with other relevant actors.

-The must-have features of an insurance company’s documentation management insurance also include advanced annotation, stamping, and collaboration capabilities.
-An authorized user must be able to make notes on a shared document, including the ability to do so over photos or images within documents.
-The user must be able to easily submit a single document or a set of documents to another authorized user for review and approval.
+The must-have features of insurers’ documentation management software also include advanced annotation, stamping, and collaboration capabilities.
+An authorized user must be able to make notes on a shared document, including the ability to do so over photos, or images within documents.
+The user must be able to easily submit a single document, or a set of documents to another authorized user for review and approval.

-The functionality of an insurance document management application must make it possible to update all documents within a documentation set simultaneously.
-In some instances, when it makes sense in your business situation, you might also want to employ AI to provide the ability to enhance or update documents by using information from social media and other sources from across the Web.
+An insurance document management application must make it possible to update all documents within a documentation set simultaneously.
+When this makes sense in your business situation, you may also want to employ AI to provide the ability to enhance or update documents by using information from social media and other sources on the Web.

 Insurance workflow automation software

-Insurance workflow automation software automates and allows managing the day-to-day operations of insurance companies, including marketing campaigns and other marketing activities, sales, compliance-related activities, and resource management operations.
+Insurance workflow automation software automates day-to-day operations of insurance companies.
+It allows managing these operations, including marketing campaigns and other marketing activities, sales, compliance-related activities, and resource management.

 Security of insurance applications

 Data insurance companies hold vast amounts of personal and other critical data that travels across many diverse endpoints.
-This often makes insurers scores of times more vulnerable to cyberthreats and data compromise than businesses in about any other industry.
+This often makes insurers many times more vulnerable to cyberthreats and data compromise than businesses in about any other industry.

-Because of this, and due to the nature of the business environments they operate in, insurance applications need to be reliably secured on two different levels – external and internal ones.
-While in the former case it deals with malicious attacks from outside the insurance company’s ecosystem, in the latter case safeguards need to be put in place against those malicious actors, who operate from within the insurer’s ecosystem.
+Because of this and the nature of the business environments they operate in, insurance applications need to be reliably secured on two different levels – external and internal ones.
+While in the former case it deals with malicious attacks from outside the insurance company’s ecosystem, in the latter case safeguards need to be put in place against any possible malicious actors within the insurer’s ecosystem.

-So, what exactly can and must be done in this department to make sure your insurance application is sufficiently secure?
+What exactly must one do to make sure your insurance application is secure enough?

 Types of security in Insurance software